UK's Serious Fraud Office liaising with U.S. on 'London Whale' case

-Aug 21 (Reuters) - Britain’s Serious Fraud Office is liaising with U.S. counterparts in their investigation into the scandal linked to a trader dubbed the “London Whale” that cost JPMorgan Chase & Co $6.2 billion last year, the government department said on Wednesday.
+(Reuters) - Britain’s Serious Fraud Office is liaising with U.S. counterparts in their investigation into the scandal linked to a trader dubbed the “London Whale” that cost JPMorgan Chase & Co (JPM.N) $6.2 billion last year, the government department said on Wednesday.

 “We are liaising with our U.S. counterparts as well as the Financial Conduct Authority over this case,” a Serious Fraud Office spokeswoman said.